xgao3/prometheus_on_PKS/README.md

 * Create a service account for Tiller and bind it to the cluster-admin role by adding the following section to rbac-config.yaml

-	· To add, you can copy and paste below YAML into a file (rbac-config.yaml)
 	```yaml\
 	    apiVersion: v1
             kind: ServiceAccount